Lightning-AI/pytorch-lightning/docs/source/metrics.rst

 Similar to a standard `torch.nn.Module`, the only *nessesary* method that should be implemented for a specific metric is the ``forward`` method.
-In this case, output we automatically be collected and averaged.
+In this case, output will automatically be collected and averaged.
 That said, to gain fine control over metric calculation a number of `hooks` can be overridden.
 The order of evaluation is the following: